wpmk2/notes/uirouter.md

+##Quick Reference to UI-Router
-UI Router works with states instead of URLs.
+UI Router works with application states instead of URLs.

 ###Install UI-Router
 It can be installed using bower or npm: